 Do you wonder how many mealworms your bearded dragon should eat?

-Have you heard different things about mealworms and their place in a beardy’s diet?
+Have you heard about mealworms and their place in a beardy’s diet?

 Mealworms are a standard part of many beardy diets, but you may wonder how many mealworms to feed a bearded dragon.